hzzg0727/Metasurface-Design/README.md

 **Important notes**

-In our tests, in order to use the python API of Lumerical FDTD, the python version of the environment should not be higher than 3.9.0.
+In our tests,
+for some old versions of Lumerical FDTD, in order to use the python API, the python version of the environment should not be higher than 3.9.0.

 We use the following codes to import `lumapi` of Lumerical FDTD.